We're Here for You!

-The International Myeloma Foundation is dedicated to improving the lives of multiple myeloma patients while working toward
+The IMF is dedicated to improving the quality of life of myeloma patients while working toward prevention and a cure.